 What Is the Right Glass for Sauternes?

-Several manufacturers offer special glasses for Sauternes and similar dessert wines.
-Their bowls have a distinctive curved shape that looks like an upside-down pear.
+The best glass for Sauternes is a special Sauternes glass or a dessert wine glass.
+Both have bowls with a distinctive curved shape that looks like an upside-down pear.
 This design helps bring out the fruity aromas while emphasizing the wine’s acidity at the same time.

 Should You Decant Sauternes Wine?

-Yes, absolutely.
-Decanting Sauternes wines help them fully release their delicious sweet fruit aromas.
+Decanting is absolutely beneficial for Sauternes wines.
+It helps them fully release their delicious sweet fruit aromas.
 Especially older bottles that you stored for several years benefit from contact with oxygen.
-Give them up to 30 minutes to open up.
+Decant them for up to 30 minutes to open up.
 Younger styles typically don’t need more than 15 minutes.

 As the serving temperature is crucial, you might want to chill the wine while decanting.
 Ice buckets or ice tubes are proper tools for this purpose.